GoogleChrome/kino/src/api/03-user-experience/09-google-cast.md

 // how and whether additional tracks are exposed in the UI depends
 // on the receiver application implementation. mediaInfo.tracks = [ captionsTrack ];

+// mediaInfo is later used to create a `LoadRequest`
+// const request = new chrome.cast.media.LoadRequest(mediaInfo);
 ```

 ## UX considerations